sailor27/react-taproom/GUIDE.md

 11. Add kegId property to kegs set to keg key.
 Plan steps to implement editing kegs.

+12. Create handleKegSelection func and send to Admin.
+Create selectedKeg prop in state, set to null, and send to Admin.

+13. Send onKegSelection func from Admin to KegList, and from Keglist to Keg as props.
+Call onKegSelection function on "Edit" button click on Keg component.
+Console log selectedKeg in admin and get correct kegId.

 12. Edit Keg~!

 11. Use local state in admin to show form when "add new keg" is clicked